-Not only do marinades add flavor, the acid will also effectively denature your meat, which will result in tender, tasty venison.
+Not only do marinades add flavor, but the acid will also effectively denature your meat, which will result in tender, tasty venison.
 To use this method, combine ingredients in a non-reactive bowl, cover, and refrigerate for up to 24 hours.
 You can also place the ingredients in a zip top bag for easy clean-up.

 9. Use the Best Kitchen Tools

-A cast iron skillet and a Dutch oven are the most essential tools for cooking venison at its best, and they can be found at very reasonable prices.
+A cast iron skillet and a Dutch oven are the most essential tools for cooking venison at its best, and you can find them at very reasonable prices.
 The cast iron will evenly heat the venison, causing a beautiful caramelization when browning your meat.
-The Dutch oven will hold heat well.
+A Dutch oven also will hold heat well.

-When pounding out venison, no matter the cut, a meat mallet will tear the fibers and connective tissue, immediately producing tender meat.
-At this point, the meat can be fried, or stuffed and trussed.
-A complete meal can be made by chopping herbs and vegetables and placing them on the pounded venison, then trussing and browning the loin in a cast iron skillet and finishing it off in the oven.
+When pounding out venison, no matter the cut, a meat mallet will tear the fibers and connective tissue.
+This immediately produces tender meat.
+At this point, you can fry, stuff, or truss the meat.
+You can make it a complete meal by chopping herbs and vegetables and placing them on the pounded venison.
+Truss and brown the loin in a cast iron skillet and then finish it off in the oven.

-10. Do Not Be Afraid to Be Creative
+10. Don’t Be Afraid to Be Creative

 Cooking should be fun.
-I believe people eat out more often than not because they do not think that the food from home is as good as that eaten out.
+I believe people eat out more often than not because they don’t believe homecooked food can be as good.
 With just a little understanding of the ingredients you are using, the sky is the limit.
 Using your instincts and taking a few risks will prove to your advantage in the kitchen.